 From the Identify Application Partners task root menu, select "Manage Attachments" and upload the PDF letter document.

 Outline the budget request and justify that the requested resources are appropriate to financially support the project as described in the application.

 To complete the budget request, applicants must:

-- Indicate the amount that is required in each budget category, along with a concise, high-level description of what the funds will be used for, in order to support the amount requested.
+- Indicate the amount that is required in each budget category, along with a comprehensive description of what the funds will be used for, in order to justify the amount requested.